suraj-jha99/cv/README.md

 # cv
-I am uploading my cv which is created using html.
+I am uploading my cv on web which I created using html.